isveckrali/isveckrali/README.md

 - 💞️ I’m currently focusing on Android, Swift, Kotlin, Flutter,React, React Native and Java Technologies.
 - 📫 Proven strength and drive in group projects.
 Respected by both the customers and colleagues thanks to profound communication skills.
 Believes generating high-impact results through following ethical standards and teamwork.
-Looking forward to working with creative teams on challenging projects.

 Mehmet Can Seyhan